ialbluwi/11102-f25/lessons/list-examples1.md

 b = [1, 2, 1, 2, 2, 2, 1, 3, 3]
 print(is_equivalent(a, b))

-# should print not equivalent bevause of 3 and 4
+# should print not equivalent because of 3 and 4
 a = [1, 2, 4]
 b = [1, 2, 1, 2, 2, 2, 1, 3, 3]
 print(is_equivalent(a, b))